viktor4006094/viktor4006094/README.md

 ## Hi!

 I'm a C++ and graphics programmer with an interest in most things tech.
-I recently graduated from BTH with an MSE degree in game and software engineering,
+Graduated from BTH with an MSE degree in game and software engineering in June, 2020.
-and I'm currently looking for programming work in the Stockholm and Uppsala regions.
+Now working as a Junior C++ developer in Radio Software at DEK Technologies Sweden.

 ****